18F/unit-testing-node/_pages/components/github-client.md

 ## Testing an error response from the server

-For our last test, let's simulate an error from the GitHub server:
+For our next test, let's simulate an error from the GitHub server:

 ```js
   it('should receive an error when filing an issue', function() {